Frequently asked questions

-For more information see briefing paper: Briefing paper 5 - Working with other investigation and review processes (PDF, 666kB)
+More information is available in this briefing paper:5.
+Working with other investigation and review processes (PDF, 253kB)

 Can I compare the number of potentially avoidable deaths identified by LeDeR with those in the general population?

 There are a number of good reasons why it would not be appropriate to compare the number of potentially avoidable deaths using case record/case note review, and the number using LeDeR methodology.
-See Briefing paper 14: Comparison across potentially avoidable deaths.
+See Briefing paper 14: 14.
+Comparison of potentially avoidable deaths (PDF, 182kB)

 Will families automatically be informed of the review process even if they have not had involvement with the person?

 Not necessarily - it will be up to the reviewer to make the decision based upon the information that they are gathering during the initial review.
 However, we would expect families to be informed about the review process, and ask reviewers to bear in mind how the family might feel if they are not told.

 Why do reviewers only look at one set of notes, and why do they choose them?

 Reviewers are asked as part of the initial review process to review at least one set of relevant case notes and speak to at least one person who knew the person who has died well.
 It is hoped that this will enable them to make a decision as to whether additional learning can come from a fuller multiagency review.

 Reviewers will be making their own decision about which is the most relevant set of notes to review, based upon the information received at the notification stage, but they are free to review additional notes and speak to other people as necessary.